ubs121/domophone/README.md

 # Door phone system

-The First implementation of Door phone system was done in 2013, as contract project.
-But I lost my all source code.
+The Door phone system using PhoneGap.

 The project was implemented using the following technologies: